tim0g/timog.org/content/posts/lagevrio antiviral drug for covid-19/index.md

 Besides the usual medicines for cough and fever, I got this bottle of Lagevrio ラゲブリオ (generic name: molnupiravir), an experimental treatment of mild to moderate Covid for adults (18 years and older).
 Apparently, Lagevrio is the first oral antiviral drug against Covid-19, first approved in the UK.

-One bottle contains forty 200mg-capsules of molnopiravir that should be taken for 5 days, 4 capsules per doze, twice a day, separated by more than 8 (although most websites say "12") hours of interval.
+This one bottle contains forty 200mg-capsules of molnopiravir that should be taken for 5 days (no more no less), 4 capsules per doze, twice a day, separated by more than 8 (although most websites say "12") hours of interval.

 On its label is a notice that Lagevrio is a *specially approved medicine* (特例承認医薬品) in Japan, approved by the relevant government ministry by relaxing the usual requirements for drug approval.